Category: slider

 Ten Things To Do During Your Visit…

-4. Check out our historic swale, our perennial mounds, and our wildflower meadow (all located in the eastern half of the grounds).
+- Check out our historic swale, our perennial mounds, and our wildflower meadow.

-5. Check out our scent garden and our bulb and wildflower garden (both on the historic side of the cemetery).
+- Check out our scent garden and our bulb and wildflower garden (both on the historic side of the cemetery).
 Enjoy our changing foliage.
-(Where else can you find a Nepal Camphor, native to the Himalayas, in Davis?)

-8. Participate in our 10 stop scavenger hunt, designed to educate children regarding our history.
+- Participate in our 10-stop youth tour, designed to educate children regarding our history.

-10. Discover Davis history through our self-guided history tour.
+- Discover Davis history through our self-guided history tour.
 A copy of our map can be found here.
-(Can you find the headstone of the woman born in 1796?)

 DID YOU KNOW?

-We have six markers over 12 feet tall, four that range from 8-12 feet, and some thirteen between 6-8 feet high; they include eight obelisk markers and four full figure statues.
-28% of all city council members are buried here, as are 24% of all persons for whom UC Davis buildings are named.
+We have six markers over 12 feet tall, four that range from 8-12 feet, and some fourteen between 6-8 feet high; they include nine obelisk markers and five full figure statues.